simonerigoni/timesheet/README.md

 When selecting a Month we have a detailed calendar view in which we can change the composition of the Working Day

+Results are better explained in this [blog post](https://medium.com/@simone.rigoni01/just-another-boring-timesheet-django-application-39c59e55a0ee)

 ## Licensing and Acknowledgements

 Thank you